 Even though an RV gives you more room to store your gear, you don’t want to end up under-packing necessary items and overstuffing on the least important ones!

-For your guide, here’s a comprehensive list of RV gear that you never want to forget… ever.
+For your guide, here’s a comprehensive list of RV gear and packing tips for beginners that you never want to forget… ever.

 Most likely, you will be sleeping in the comfort of your RV bedroom so shelter isn’t going to be a major concern.